carronj/LensIt/README.md

 An ipython notebook 'demo_basics.ipynb' covers the simple aspects of building simulation librairies.

 (**New** Sept.
-2018)  The notebook demo_lensit shows an example of iterative lensing map reconstruction for a configuration roughly in line with CMB Stage IV specifications.
+2018)  The notebook 'demo_lensit.ipynb' shows an example of iterative lensing map reconstruction for a configuration roughly in line with CMB Stage IV specifications.

 Other example and tests scripts might follow, or you may just write to me.